High Roads Of Ladakh | An Elevated Experience

 For travellers flying from Mumbai, we recommend the morning Indigo flight to Leh.

-June and July are popular months for Ladakh so we recommend booking flights early for lower fares.
+July is a popular month for Ladakh so we recommend booking flights early for lower fares.

 We strongly recommend: